tomhendra/peronsal-site/README.md

 ## Commit Types

-Commitlint is unnecessary for this projects since I am the only dev, but it is good practice.
+commitlint is unnecessary for this project, but it is still good to label commits with meaningful categories.

 • build
 • chore